What Is a Private IP Address?

-Every Internet-connected device has an IP address.
+Every device in the Internet of Things has an IP address.
 Within each home or business network, devices connect to the Internet and to each other using those IP addresses.
 Private IP addresses within the three different private IP address ranges are what keeps connections between devices working successfully.

 What is a private IP address?